sage-code/maj/alphabet.md

 ---------------------------------------------------
 ```

+**Notes:**

+* Maj has voiced, articulated and clear sounds easy to produce;
+* Maj sounds are made with your tongue behind your teeth;
+* You never but your tongue between your teeth for any Maj sound;

 ## Phonetic alphabet

-We use phonetic symbols are from: [IPA](http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/)
+We use phonetic symbols from: [IPA](http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/)

 **Notes:**